 Like most equipment, we seek constantly to limit the failure and downtime.
 While the break-down of a compressor can seriously hinder operations within an industrial outfit, failure within a consumer appliance can be very problematic, as we usually do not expect the compressor in a refrigerator or air conditioner to fail during the life of the product.
 Furthermore, the replacement of the compressor is expensive and time-consuming.

-Analysis into the durability this equipment yielded the failure of the compressor valve plate as one of the main causes for breakdown.
+Analysis of the durability of this equipment yielded the failure of the compressor valve plate as one of the main causes of the breakdown.

 The compressor valve plate sits at the heart of the reciprocating arrangement and is responsible for taking a lot of the loads associated with the compressor function.
 In addition to this, it is in direct contact with the air, gas or fluids running through the compressor and is subject to both corrosive forces as well as high pressures and temperatures.